 59:4 That is because they have opposed Allah and His Messenger, and he who opposes Allah will find Allah terrible in retribution.

-Some of the exiled leaders of the Banu Nadir and Banu Qaynuqa went to Mecca and offered to join the Meccans to fight Muhammad.
+Some of the exiled leaders of the Banu Nadir and Banu Qaynuqa went to Mecca and offered to join the Meccans in the fight against Muhammad.
 At first the Meccans were sceptical.
-To test their allegiance they asked the Jews which was better—paganism or Islam?
-The Jews answered that paganism was preferable to Muhammad’s type of monotheism.
+To test their allegiance, they asked the Jews which was better: paganism or Islam?
+They answered that paganism was preferable to Muhammad’s type of monotheism.
 The Meccans then accepted the Jews of the Banu Nadir and Banu Qaynuqa as their ally, thereby sealing the fate of the Banu Qurayzah.

 Allah was quick to denounce this new unholy alliance of monotheists and polytheists.

 4:51 Have you not considered those who received a portion of the Book?
 They believe in idols and demons, and they say to the unbelievers: “Those are more rightly guided than those who believe.”

 4:52 Those are the ones whom Allah has cursed; and whomever Allah curses will have no supporter.